InsideOutElephant/Planet-to-Planet-Rocket-Game/README.md

 ## 🙌 Credits

-- Game concept and implementation by [Your Name]
+- Game concept and implementation by Neil and Emmet
 - Sound effects created with Web Audio API

 ## 📣 Feedback and Contributions